CatBoxy/cawments/README.md

 3. Client-Side Updates: Implemented real-time updates for new posts and comments triggered by scrolling
 4. Responsive Design: Used Tailwind CSS for a mobile-first, responsive layout
 5. Image Handling: Implemented image upload and storage using Supabase Storage
+6. Database Schema: Created one table for users: User and one table for posts and comments: Post.
+The difference between a post and a comment is that a comment has a reference to a parent post through the parent_id field and a post does not.

 ## Development Process